linokon4120/KeyFrenzyTypingGame/README.md

 *Write a few sentences about your project.
 This can be done later, as you may not quite know all the details yet.*

-Welcome to our KeyFrenzy Game. it is a dynamic typing game using Java Fx to improve typing skills and reaction time as well.
+Welcome to our KeyFrenzy Game. it is a dynamic typing game using JavaFX to improve users' typing skills and reaction time.
 * The game's core revolves around a player typing words correctly to "destroy" on-screen ghosts, each labeled with words that appear randomly and increase in difficulty as the player advances through levels.
 * The gameplay environment is set up using a GridPane within a VBox layout, where animated ghosts traverse the screen, challenging the player to type the associated words before the ghosts reach the center of the screen.
 * Ghost movements and interactions are managed by an AnimationTimer and PathTransition, ensuring smooth and responsive gameplay.
 The game's architecture follows the MVC (Model-View-Controller) pattern, with the KeyFrenzyGame Contoller class and ghost animation  class handling the UI components and user interactions, while game logic and state are managed in separate controller and model classes.